Girls Registration : Oct 17, 2025

 November 9, 2025 – Boys 7-8, Boys HS-V/JV

-Based on NFHS Rules and World Lacrosse Sixes Rules with modifications for Graveyard tournament play.
+Based on NFHS Rules and US Lacrosse Sixes Rules with modifications for Graveyard tournament play.

 Group Classification